 Joining the British Army Legal Services in 2001, she was appointed sole legal advisor to the 12th Mechanised Brigade in Basra, Iraq in 2005.

 During her eight-year military career she served as an officer in England, Northern Ireland and the Middle East.
 She was one of the first Armed Forces Employment Law Officers – a role which took her to Royal Military Academy Sandhurst where she ran equality and diversity training.

-In 2006 Rabia was awarded a Queen’s commendation for her human rights work in Iraq and in 2009 was the Runner Up for Australian Woman of the Year UK.
-More recently Rabia was named as one of the 2014 Telstra Business Women’s Award Finalists and one of the 100 most influential women in Australia by Westpac and the Australian Financial Review.
-Rabia was also announced as a finalist for the 2016 Australian of the Year Awards.
+Receiving a Queen’s commendation in 2006 for her human rights work in Iraq, Rabia was the Runner Up for the Australian of the Year UK in 2009, named one of our top 100 Women of Influence, a Telstra Business Women’s Award Finalist, one of the 100 most influential women in Australia by Westpac and the Australian Financial Review and a finalist for the 2016 Australian on the Year Awards.

 DOWNLOAD YOUR FREE COPY OF RABIA’S GUIDANCE PAPER:

 Rabia is passionate about leading by example and sharing whatever experiences and life lessons she has learnt, in the hope that this may strengthen and inspire others to reach their full potential and realise their dreams.

 As part of her commitment to giving back to the community and her profession, Rabia is an Ambassador for 100 Women, The Esther Foundation, IRCT Support Life After Torture Global Campaign, Ishar Multicultural Health Centre and Angelhands.